Quick Answer

 The Practical Alternative — Symbolic Ceremony in Sri Lanka, Legal Registration in India

-The majority of Indian destination wedding couples — in Sri Lanka as in Bali, Thailand, and Europe — choose to complete the legal formality of marriage registration in India and conduct the destination celebration as a symbolic ceremony.
-This approach has significant practical advantages: it completely eliminates the document preparation and apostille timeline pressure from the destination planning process; it allows the Sri Lanka celebration to focus entirely on ritual, beauty, and guest experience without administrative concerns; and it is entirely familiar territory for Indian couples who are already navigating Indian registration processes for their Hindu, Muslim, or Christian marriage ceremonies.
+The majority of Indian destination wedding couples — in Sri Lanka as in Bali, Thailand — choose to complete the legal formality of marriage registration in India and conduct the destination celebration as a symbolic ceremony.
+This approach has significant practical advantages: it completely eliminates the document preparation and attestation timeline pressure from the destination planning process; it allows the Sri Lanka celebration to focus entirely on ritual, beauty, and guest experience without administrative concerns; and it is entirely familiar territory for Indian couples who are already navigating Indian registration processes for their Hindu, Muslim, or Christian marriage ceremonies.

 Under this approach, the couple registers their marriage under the Hindu Marriage Act, Special Marriage Act, or relevant personal law in India — at a sub-registrar's office, typically 1–2 months before or after the Sri Lanka celebration.
 The Sri Lanka event is then conducted as a full ritual ceremony with all the significance and sanctity the couple invests in it, with a pandit or officiant of their tradition, all rituals intact, and the full celebration around it — legally supported by the Indian registration.